 Some beans and roast profiles will make a much better espresso than others, such as medium-dark roast and a dark roast while a blonde roast is not ideal for an espresso and is available at only the most exclusive of coffee shops and takes about an hour to brew up!

 Arabica Beans Vs Robusta Beans

-Arabica coffee beans offer a bean with a greater oil content and has more sugars and is generally accepted as having the most complex and elegant of the two beans.
+Arabica coffee beans offer a bean with a greater oil content and have more sugars and are generally accepted as having the most complex and elegant of the two beans.
 The caffeine content of Arabica beans is considerably less than that of their Robusta counterpart.

-Robusta coffee is often used in Espresso blends to boost the caffeine content as they have 1.7X more caffeine and a lot lighter in flavor.
+Robusta coffee is often used in Espresso blends to boost the caffeine content as they have 1.7x more caffeine and are a lot lighter in flavor.
 A full on 100% Robusta based espresso roast is certainly a choice for adventurous caffeine addicts.

 There is no particular winner here – unless you wish for a 100% Robusta mix as most espresso blends are a 20% Robusta mix.

 The real question here is freshness.
 Religiously, you should always take a few moments to grind your beans immediately before you brew them.

 I like my coffee impeccably fresh and grind only the amount that I need.
 Since ground beans have a 100% correlation in weight to unground beans, I weigh the beans, which I store in the fridge, and then grind only what I need.